Imagine a loved one calling in distress. You panic and want to do anything you can to help them.

 Businesses and professionals

 Executives, HR professionals, and financial officers are increasingly targeted by business email compromise schemes leveraging deepfake videos and voice messages.
-Losses from such attacks can run into millions
+Losses from such attacks can run into millions.
+The cost isn’t just financial.
+The leaked insider information can be impossible to recover from.

-No one is immune—doctors, teachers, parents, and even law enforcement agencies have all reported falling victim to AI-powered attacks.
+While these groups are more frequently attacked, no one is truly immune: Doctors, teachers, parents, and even law enforcement agencies have all reported being targeted with AI-powered attacks.

 Common red flags: How to spot AI-written scam messages